openx/mobile-android-sdk-doc/android-sdk-info/rn-android-sdk-main.md

 **Features**

 * Support the deeplink+.
 The SDK is able to manage the app-targeting campaigns.
-* Track viewable impressions.
+* Track [render impressions](android-sdk-impression-tracking.md).
 The SDK tracks impressions according to the MRC Guidelines.
 * Support CCPA.
 * Update the Transparency and Consent Framework (GDPR) to TCF v2.
 * Support Android Q.